Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

 ------------------------------------------------
 * Go to https://www.openstreetmap.org
 * Zoom in on the area you want to export
-* Export the zone in .osm or .osm.gz format.
+* Export the zone in .osm or .osm.gz format

 Import to the database
 ------------------------------------------------